RockyMarble/RomulanTankProject/readme.md

 ### Benjamin Marble
 sprint 2

-sprint 1
+* Creation of a credits screen
+* Creation of unique music for credits and new worlds
+* Programming menu music function
+* Programming pause music function
+* Creation of weapons SFX for any additional new weapons
+* Make the credits have a button to shuffle the music.
+This is a utility to showcase the songs created by members of the project. sprint 1

 * Creation and curation of general SFX for new items
 * Creation of unique background music for each new level
 * Creation of weapons SFX for new weapons